Concord High School (Delaware): Athletics

 Concord is a member of Flight B of the Blue Hen Conference in the Delaware Interscholastic Athletic Association (DIAA); the Raiders compete in Class 2A, District 1 for football.
 Concord fields a full slate of teams in all three sports seasons, including: crew, cross country, field hockey, football, soccer, volleyball, cheerleading, basketball, track, swimming/diving, wrestling, baseball, golf, lacrosse, and softball.

 Concord's Athletic Director is Larry Jacobs.
-Concord, and all high schools in the Brandywine School District, are partnered with ATI Physical Therapy to provide sports medicine services.